-- (b) For purposes of this subsection, discrimination includes: - (1) A refusal to permit, at the expense of the handicapped or disabled person, reasonable modifications of existing premises occupied or to be occupied by such person if such modifications may be necessary to afford such person full enjoyment of the premises; except that, in the case of a renter, the landlord may, where it is reasonable to do so, condition permission for a modification on the renter agreeing to restore the interior of the premises to the condition that existed before the modification, reasonable wear and tear excepted; - (2) A refusal to make reasonable accommodations in rules, policies, practices, or services, when such accommodations may be necessary to afford such person equal opportunity to use and enjoy a dwelling; or - (3) In connection with the design and construction of covered multifamily dwellings for first occupancy after the date that is 30 months after the enactment of this article, a failure to design and construct those dwellings in a manner that: - (i) The public use and common use portions of the dwellings are readily accessible to and usable by handicapped or disabled persons; - (ii) All the doors designed to allow passage into and within all premises within the dwellings are sufficiently wide to allow passage by handicapped or disabled persons in wheelchairs; and - (iii) All premises within such dwellings contain the following features of adaptive design: - (A) An accessible route into and through the dwelling; - (B) Light switches, electrical outlets, thermostats, and other environmental controls in accessible locations; - (C) Reinforcements in bathroom walls to allow later installation of grab bars; and - (D) Usable kitchens and bathrooms so that an individual in a wheelchair can maneuver about the space.
+- (iii) For purposes of this subsection, discrimination includes: - (A) A refusal to permit, at the expense of the handicapped or disabled person, reasonable modifications of existing premises occupied or to be occupied by such person if such modifications may be necessary to afford such person full enjoyment of the premises; except that, in the case of a renter, the landlord may, where it is reasonable to do so, condition permission for a modification on the renter agreeing to restore the interior of the premises to the condition that existed before the modification, reasonable wear and tear excepted; - (B) A refusal to make reasonable accommodations in rules, policies, practices, or services, when such accommodations may be necessary to afford such person equal opportunity to use and enjoy a dwelling; or - (C) In connection with the design and construction of covered multifamily dwellings for first occupancy after the enactment of this article, a failure to design and construct those dwellings in a manner that: - (I) The public use and common use portions of the dwellings are readily accessible to and usable by handicapped or disabled persons; - (II) All the doors designed to allow passage into and within all premises within the dwellings are sufficiently wide to allow passage by handicapped or disabled persons in wheelchairs; and - (III) All premises within such dwellings contain the following features of adaptive design: - (1) An accessible route into and through the dwelling; - (2) Light switches, electrical outlets, thermostats, and other environmental controls in accessible locations; - (3) Reinforcements in bathroom walls to allow later installation of grab bars; and

-- (c) The requirements of subsection (b)(3)(iii) of this section can be satisfied through compliance with the appropriate requirements of: - (1) The fair housing accessibility guidelines established by the United States Department of Housing and Urban Development; and - (2) The American National Standard for Buildings and Facilities Providing Accessibility and Usability for Physically Handicapped People (commonly cited as "ANSI A117.1"). - (d) Nothing in this article shall be construed to require the Director to review or approve the plans, designs, or construction of covered multifamily dwellings, to determine whether the design and construction of such dwellings are consistent with the requirements of subsection (b)(3). - (e) Nothing in this article should be construed to invalidate or limit any law that requires dwellings to be designed and constructed in a manner that affords handicapped or disabled persons greater access than is required by this article. - (f) Nothing in this section requires that a dwelling be made available to an individual whose tenancy would constitute a direct threat to the health or safety of other individuals or whose tenancy would result in substantial physical damage to the property of others.
+- (4) Usable kitchens and bathrooms so that an individual in a wheelchair can maneuver about the space. - (iv) The requirements of subsection (a)(7)(iii)(C)(III) of this section can be satisfied through compliance with the appropriate requirements of: - (A) The fair housing accessibility guidelines established by the United States Department of Housing and Urban Development; and - (B) The American National Standard for Buildings and Facilities Providing Accessibility and Usability for Physically Handicapped People (commonly cited as "ANSI A117.1"). - (b) Nothing in this article shall be construed to require the Director to review or approve the plans, designs, or construction of covered multifamily dwellings, to determine whether the design and construction of such dwellings are consistent with the requirements of subsection (a)(7)(iii)(C). - (c) Nothing in this article should be construed to invalidate or limit any law that requires dwellings to be designed and constructed in a manner that affords handicapped or disabled persons greater access than is required by this article. - (d) Nothing in this section requires that a dwelling be made available to an individual whose tenancy would constitute a direct threat to the health or safety of other individuals or whose tenancy would result in substantial physical damage to the property of others.